brand0j/random_walk/README.md

 Clever alpha, linewidth, & markersize values were chosen so you can visibly see areas that were "walked" more than once.
 I also plotted the start point (0,0) with a green marker and the ending point (x(n),y(n)) with a red marker to help visualize things

-This was just a fun little project and the coding was straightforward I would like to make variations of this (average # n steps to return to the origin, % of points "walked-through" more than once, etc.)

 I would recommend using n <= 1000 since anything higher than that will computationally take a bit.
 In the code for n <= 150 it plots the label of each point on the random walk